-New data shows, drowning is still the leading cause of unintentional death among children 1–4 and the second leading cause among children 5–14
+New water safety data shows, drowning is still the leading cause of unintentional death among children 1–4 and the second leading cause among children 5–14

 WASHINGTON – A new report released today by the U.S. Consumer Product Safety Commission (CPSC) indicates that the number of reported fatal child drowning incidents in swimming pools involving children younger than five—the most vulnerable population—has not increased significantly from last year’s reports.